NVIDIA/TransformerEngine/examples/jax/encoder/README.md

 6. Fill in `params_pspec` and `encoder.init` to pjit to get a compiled function, `pjit_encoder_init `, and use it to initialize the model, so JAX now can know how to do the sharding.

-7. The `train_step` and `eval_step` also needs to be compiled by pjit.
+7. The `train_step` and `eval_step` also need to be compiled by pjit.
 Thus, every input and output argument has to be set up `PartitionSpec` if the argument contains a tensor.
 For instance, the `input_pspec` is `PartitionSpec('data', None)` because the input shape is (batch size, sequence length).
 Then, the rest of the workflow is similar to the previous example.

 ### Run ###